ashraffyi/Data-Engineering-Capstone-Project/README.md

 2. Select stacks
 3. Select `redshift` click `Delete`
 4. Select `airflow` click `Delete`
 5. The stack will shutdown everything correctly, Do not delete Nested stacks or delete es2, s3 buckets independently.
-It will take up to 15 to 20 minuts to deleate.
+It will take up to 15 to 20 minutes to deleate.
 If you don't have any CloudFormation then everything deleted correctly.
+6. Sometimes you will get an error `DELETE_FAILED` in this case you will have to go into `Events` and check which one failed and delete that manually

 ## II Database